Configure a RealityCapture Workstation

 Q: How much RAM do I need?

 A: Memory requirements in RealityCapture are actually fairly modest, compared to other photogrammetry applications.
 This program was designed to use "out-of-core" algorithms, which do not require all of the data being worked on to be stored in the main system memory at same time.
 As such, very large projects can be handled with modest amounts of RAM - but we still recommend 32GB as a minimum, since Windows and other programs running in the background also need some memory space.
+We also found that to be a solid starting point in our testing.

 The developers of this software have provided some additional guidance regarding memory: